WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/Readme.md

 Note:

 - Steps 2 and 3 can be run in parallel, ie, the order of running these notebooks does not matter
 - Step 6 can be skipped.
 This step is very long and you might not be interested in creating the offices for all persons along with all the other factgrid entries.
+Also, the results of this step do not affect any other steps down the line.

 ![sync notebooks](docs/images/all_notebooks.drawio.png)